Court hearings

 Hearings vs. Trials

-A hearing is a legal proceeding where the judge makes decisions on specific issues in a case.
+A formal hearing is a legal proceeding where the judge makes decisions on specific issues in a case.
 Hearings can occur at various stages of a legal process, and they can be short and focused on particular matters, such as motions or status updates.
+Hearings result in court orders; trials result in court judgments that end the case.

-A trial, on the other hand, is a more formal and comprehensive proceeding where all aspects of a case are examined, and a final judgment is made.
+A divorce trial, on the other hand, is a more formal and comprehensive proceeding where all aspects of a case are examined, and a final judgment is made.
 Trials involve presenting evidence, witness testimonies, and arguments from both parties before a judge.
 In Massachusetts there are no jury trials in the Probate and Family Courts.
+An experienced family law attorney can provide the legal representation needed to properly present your family law matter to a judge.

 When to Expect a Trial

 In family court, most cases never proceed to trial.
-Many disputes are resolved through negotiations or settlements during pretrial hearings or mediation.
-However, if significant issues remain unresolved, a trial may be necessary to reach a final decision.
+Experienced divorce attorneys resolve many disputes through negotiations or settlement agreements during pretrial hearings or mediation.
+However, if significant issues remain unresolved after these initial hearings, a trial may be necessary to reach a final decision.
 See our trial guide here.